kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

                   Changes the number of multi-purpose channels.

        -m --dump-module-eeprom --module-info
               Retrieves  and  if possible decodes the EEPROM from plugin modules, e.g SFP+, QSFP.
-If the driver and module support it, the optical diagnostic  infor‐ mation is also read and decoded.
+If the driver and module support it, the optical diagnostic information is also read and de‐ coded.

        --show-priv-flags
               Queries the specified network device for its private flags.
-The names and meanings of private flags (if any) are defined by each network device driv‐ er.
+The names and meanings of private flags (if any) are defined by each network device driver.

        --set-priv-flags
               Sets the device's private flags as specified.